Thermodynamics of Higher Order Entropy Corrected Schwarzschild-Beltrami-de Sitter Black Hole: Thermal Fluctuations

 \section{Thermal Fluctuations}

 In this section we calculate the effect of thermal fluctuations on the entropy of Schwarzschild-Beltrami-de Sitter black hole.
-It can be considered as a system of $N$ particles with energy spectrum $E_{n}$ in a canonical ensemble.
+In the seminal paper by Hawking and Page \cite{hawp}, it is shown that black holes in asymptotic curved space-time follow canonical ensemble.
+Based on this, the system of Schwarzschild-Beltrami-de Sitter black holes is considered as a canonical ensemble consisting $N$ particles with energy spectrum $E_{n}$.
 One can write the statistical partition function of the system as,

 where $\beta_{\kappa}$ is the inverse of the temperature in unit of the Boltzmann constant, and $\rho (E)$ is the canonical density of the system with energy average $E$.
 The partition function (\ref{partition}) together Laplace inversion can be used to calculate the density of states,